 Want to complete your surrogacy without an agency (and the fees)?
 We can help with the details.

 The importance of having a formal contract governing your surrogacy or gamete/embryo donation cannot be understated.
 Every aspect of the relationship and the expectations of both parties – the carrier, or donor, and the Intend Parents – should be thoroughly detailed so as to protect and preserve the rights of both parties.
 At minimum, a gestational surrogacy contract should detail the embryo transfer procedures, management of the pregnancy, situations that would give rise to a termination of pregnancy, health insurance, and the financial arrangements between the parties.
-David will guide you through the contract process to make sure you understand the provisions being included, why those provisions are necessary, and what provisions or financials are standard throughout the industry.
+As an experienced surrogacy attorney, David will guide you through the contract process to make sure you understand the provisions being included, why those provisions are necessary, and what provisions or financials are standard throughout the industry.
 Having drafted hundreds of contracts throughout his career, David will be able to get you from the start of the legal process to a signed contract efficiently, effectively, and affordably.

 If you are donating gametes or acting as a gestational carrier having your own independent representation is invaluable, and often times an agency or clinic requirement.
 Your cousins friend who practices real estate law is not going to have the experience and knowledge that is necessary to ensure that the contract you are signing is both up to contemporary standards.
 You also need an attorney who will be there for you throughout the entire journey.
 You shouldn't be afraid to call your attorney because you don't want to get billed.
 David has represented hundreds of gestational carriers and has first hand experience with the process.
 During his final year of law school, David's former spouse carried as a gestational surrogate, giving David the real world knowledge few attorneys in the field have.